sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 ![synapse subnet](/images/synapse_subnet.PNG)

-Since they are within the same VNet , communication will happen automatically without having to explicitly add my subnet range (of databricks) into the synapse workspace firewall rule.
+Since they are within the same VNet , communication will happen automatically without having to explicitly add the subnet range (of databricks) into the synapse workspace firewall rule.

 ### 4.Connect from Databricks to Synapse Dedicated Pools using Private Endpoint

 The last part of this demo is to conenct from our Databricks workspace deployed inside Customer VNet (VNet injected) to the synapse workspace deployed inside the customer VNet.

-First step is to get all my secrets inside a key-vault backed [databricks scope](https://docs.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes#akv-ss).
+First step is to get all the secrets inside a key-vault backed [databricks scope](https://docs.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes#akv-ss).

 Store your synapse password used by the jdbc conneciton and account keys inside the azure keyvault.